-Table 6 shows the number of households by language spoken and by linguistic isolation for the counties that are part of the Tulsa MPO.
-As seen in Table 1, Creek County and Osage County each have 970 persons that are linguistically isolated.
-Rogers County has 1,079 persons while Wagoner County has 1,258 persons that are linguistically isolated.
-Tulsa County has the majority of the LEP, with 30,849 persons.
+Table 3 (page 31) shows the number of households by language spoken for the counties that are part of the Tulsa MPO.
+As seen in Table 1 (page 30), Creek County and Osage County together have 802 persons that are linguistically isolated.
+Rogers County has 1,239 persons while Wagoner County has 1,628 persons that are linguistically isolated.
+Tulsa County has the majority of the LEP, with 35,660 persons.